-Net change in fund balance - total governmental funds \$ 90,767 The governmental funds reports capital outlay as expenditures; however, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital outlays exceeded depreciation expense in the current period.
-(5,742) Change in net position of total governmental activities \$ 85,025
+Net change in fund balance - total governmental funds \$ 58,390 The governmental funds reports capital outlay as expenditures; however, in the statement of activities, the cost of those assets is capitalized.
+This is the amount of capital asset additions recorded in the current year.
+14,653 Depreciation expense on capital assets is reported in the government-wide statement of activities, but it does not require the use of current financial resources; therefore, depreciation expense is not reported as an expenditure in the governmental funds.
+Change in net position - total governmental funds \$ 73,043